-Mrs. Megan E Meyerhoffer, LCSW, RPT
+Mrs. Megan E Meyerhoffer, LCSW, RPT-S

 I come to this work with the lived experience of trauma in my life and a journey of healing from that trauma that has included symptoms of depression and anxiety.
 I deeply understand the power of therapy because I’ve experienced it firsthand.
-I’ve done (and continue to do) the hard work of healing and self-growth and am firmly committed to a life of self-exploration.
+I’ve done (and continue to do) the hard work of integrating trauma and self-growth and am firmly committed to a life of self-exploration.
 I wouldn’t ask you to do something I haven’t done.
 I am deeply humbled by the therapy process and love being in this work.
 I am currently in the process of becoming a certified Integrative Mental Health Practitioner which incorporates nutrition, movement and mindfulness into clinical work.
 As a person with Type 1 diabetes, I have special interest and expertise in working with those who have been recently diagnosed or are living with a chronic illness.
 Also, as my personal and professional lives have been deeply impacted by grief, I am expanding my knowledge and skill in this area.
-I am currently enrolled in Megan Devine’s Grief Care Professional Certificate Program.
+In 2023, I competed Megan Devine’s Grief Care Professional Certificate Program.
 Based on my life experiences and training, I also offer a unique, sound approach to working with suicide, grief, and people with vulnerable nervous systems due to chronic stress and/or trauma.
 I am fortunate and profoundly grateful to have found my passion (which also happens to be my career) in/of supporting people across the lifespan - children, teens, adults and families - through struggles and challenges that life and our chaotic world present.
 I use an eclectic approach rooted in neuroscience and relational neurobiology to meet you where you are with what works for you.
 I deeply believe that each of us has a well of inner resources, innate wisdom and strength, to tap into/call upon when faced with life’s challenges, adversities, and chaos.
 I view my role as being one to facilitate and cultivate that process with you.

 Education & Experience